BlockChainTechBrazil/mangueChain/README.md

 The mangroves of Recife face severe degradation, while waste pickers — essential for environmental preservation — are undervalued.
 Traditional donation models lack transparency and impact traceability, making it difficult for donors to see real results from their contributions.

+## 🚀 Why is MangueChain the future of environmental solidarity?

+MangueChain addresses critical gaps in traditional donation platforms:

+- Lack of transparency in fund allocation
+- No recognition/reward for donors
+- Lack of emotional communication and direct impact
+- Zero interactivity between donors and the cause

 ## 🛠️ Technologies Used

 - **Frontend**: React + TypeScript + Tailwind CSS